1157 VS 2057 Bulbs | What’s The Difference?

 Today, we’ll be looking at the main differences between 1157 and 2057 tail light bulbs.

 Of the thousands of bulbs we’ve compared, these two are perhaps the most similar to each other.
-They are entirely interchangeable and only have a few subtle differences to set them apart.
+Both 1157 and 2057 bulbs are entirely interchangeable and only have a few subtle differences to set them apart.

 1157 bulbs are a lumen or two brighter than 2057 bulbs.
 2057 bulbs also have three wires instead of two, and their wattage is one watt shy of 1157 bulbs.